mspnp/solution-architectures/cicdbots/README.md

    EOF
    ```

-1. archive the output from the build and publish this as an artifact in your pipeline:
+1. archive the output from the build and the manifest.
+Then publish both as artifacts in your pipeline:

    ```bash
    cat >> echo-bot/azure-pipelines.yml <<EOF